 Referrals

 The total number of referrals was low compared to the number of PABC in Sheffield, where approximately 17,000 people are living with cancer [41] and over 3,000 people are diagnosed with cancer per year [42].
 Possible explanations for the low referral rate are that physical activity promotion is not part of routine care or a high priority for HCPs [32, 43].
 Despite recognising the importance of physical activity, many HCPs are reluctant to promote physical activity to patients [44].
 HCPs often feel that physical activity is inappropriate for some cancer patients or assume that patients do not want to talk about it [45].
-Traditional referral practice is dependent on a health professional initiating a discussion with the patient, then completing, signing, and transmitting a referral form [46].
-These issues with referrals were reinforced within AE.
+[46]

 Greater than 80% of PABC saw lifestyle advice as helpful and believed that doctors had a duty to provide it.
 [47] Previous research estimated that 21% of patients received no physical activity advice, 59% received basic advice, and 20% received in-depth advice [48].
 HCPs have reported several barriers that prevent them from discussing exercise with their patients.
 These include a lack of confidence to discuss exercise, a lack of time during consultations, and a lack of trust in schemes available to their patients [15, 32, 49].
 The increase in referrals each year suggests that HCPs' confidence in AE increased as the service became established.